BahreHailemariam/Obesity-Risk-Prediction/README.md

 demographic, dietary, and lifestyle factors using machine learning models.
 It provides healthcare practitioners and researchers with insights for prevention and awareness campaigns.
+This repository presents a complete **Machine Learning and Business Intelligence project** designed to predict **obesity risk levels** based on lifestyle, diet, and physical activity data.
+It integrates **data analysis, model building, and Power BI dashboard visualization** for decision-making in healthcare analytics.

 ## 🎯 Business Objective